Student Job Search Policies

 In addition, students are required to provide current and reliable contact information to The Career Center and employers within all of their documents and correspondence.
 This includes updating phone numbers and email addresses while you live or study abroad.

 Upon updating your Handshake profile and uploading documents to your account, you authorize The Career Center to grant access to and/or release information relating to you to prospective authorized employers, or individuals deemed appropriate by the staff, for the purpose of furthering efforts to assist your career related endeavors.
 Such records may contain personal information, resumes, cover letters or other information that you have uploaded into Handshake.
 Some employers approved by The Career Center, have the ability to search and message students with public profiles.
 You are not automatically opted in to this feature.
-On the 2nd tab in Handshake titled ACCOUNT, you can indicate your preference under the field “Allow employers to be able to find and view my profile”.
+In your Handshake account settings you can indicate your preference under the field “Allow employers to be able to find and view my profile”.